Travis Jankowski Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks third in MLB.
+- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox have a 4.61 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox have a 4.59 team ERA that ranks 24th across all MLB pitching staffs.

-- White Sox pitchers combine to allow 148 total home runs at a clip of 1.4 per game (third-most in the league).
+- White Sox pitchers combine to give up the second-most home runs in baseball (150 total, 1.4 per game).

-- Scholtens (1-3) starts for the White Sox, his third this season.

-- In his most recent appearance -- in relief on Saturday -- the righty threw one scoreless inning against the Cleveland Guardians while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.